tsu-iscd/modern-crypto-protocols/README.md

 # Modern Cryptography Protocols

 ## Course Overview
-This course focuses on the modern cryptography mechanisms and protocols engineering of real systems.
+This course focuses on the modern cryptography mechanisms and protocols for engineering of real systems.
 The course is lectured in [Tomsk State University](http://en.tsu.ru).

 ## How to Read a Paper